 Have you created something original recently?
 Written an excellent paper and you’re getting published?
-Done anything written down at all?
-Good for you, you now are classified as an author under copyright law!
+Wrote down anything at all?
+Good for you, you are now classified as an author under copyright law!

 Authors need to look at copyright a little differently than everyone else.
 As a creator of an original work, you now have additional rights that are covered by copyright law.
 Your rights fall into two categories: Economic and Moral.

 Your rights are as follows in the United States: